dougeby/IntuneDocs/intune-user-help/your-device-is-missing-a-required-certificate-landing-android.md

 title: Your device is missing a required certificate | Microsoft Docs
 titlesuffix: Microsoft Intune
-description: Your device is missing a certificate required by your company support.
+description: What to do when your device is missing a required certificate.
 keywords:
 author: lenewsad
 ms.author: lanewsad
 manager: dougeby
-ms.date: 12/06/2018
+ms.date: 04/19/2019
 ms.topic: article
 ms.prod:
 ms.service: microsoft-intune